This year, I have gotten more messages about one specific subject than anything else by far.

 But these guys did not follow the SMMA model.
 They followed the old-school model of getting good at one specific skill, and then growing it, and making smart cash flow decisions.

-The basic idea is: 1) sell your digital marketing services to local businesses, usually via some sort of cold calling or cold emailing model 2) charge them “high-ticket” prices usually in the $2000-$5000 range 3) find a freelancer from a cheap country to outsource the actual work, pay them $200-500 and 4) rinse & repeat.
+The basic strategy that these courses promote is this: 1) sell your digital marketing services to local businesses, usually via some sort of cold calling or cold emailing model 2) charge them “high-ticket” prices usually in the $2000-$5000 range 3) find a freelancer from a cheap country to outsource the actual work 4) pay them $200-500 and 4) rinse & repeat.

-The model is sold by good-looking twenty-somethings wearing joggers and Rolexes.
+The model is sold by good-looking twenty-somethings wearing Adidas joggers and rented Rolexes.
 SMMA is promoted visually.
 By that, I mean in the most garish way possible.
-Young guys posing in front of private jets, getting bottle service at fancy clubs, letting scantily clad girls sit on the hoods of Lamborghinis…and if you want this same lifestyle, buy this $1500 course and you’ll become as profligately rich as they are!
+Young guys posing in front of private jets, getting bottle service at fancy clubs, letting scantily clad girls sit on the hoods of Lamborghinis…and this visual rapper-esque presentation implies that if you want this same lifestyle, you can buy a $1500 course and you’ll become as profligately rich as they are!

-If that’s setting off alarm bells in your head, you already understand why that raises red flags for me.
+If these visuals are setting off alarm bells in your head, you already understand why that raises red flags for me.

 Because no one who actually earned a Lamborghini lets someone sit on the hood.

 Heck.
-My E550 is ten years old, and I wouldn’t even let Princess Grace of Monaco herself sit on the hood.
+My G-wagen is twenty years old, and I wouldn’t even let Princess Grace of Monaco herself sit on the hood.

 The SMMA model is broken